thaipduong/ROS_Multidrone/README.md

      - have nodes start communicating with gazebo simulator
      ```
      rosrun navi <drone count>
-     ...
      ```

-Modifying drones are taken care of by the new script and code the following are for reference only.
+Modifying drones are taken care of by the new script and code. the following are for reference only.

 Modifying drones: